Research and Training

-In accord with the hospital’s vision statement – Caring for You.
-Innovating for the World – Psychology at LHSC is committed to patient care, teaching, and research.
-Our staff is also strongly committed to the enhancement of psychology as a profession through continuing staff education and leadership in organizations devoted to professional growth.
-Psychology Staff includes 24 full-time and 5 part-time psychologists, 1 psychological associate, 5 psychometrists, and a number of support staff and research assistants (see Consortium Staff Biosketches for a description of staff members).
+Our staff is strongly committed to the enhancement of psychology as a profession through continuing staff education and leadership in organizations devoted to professional growth.
+Psychology Staff includes 20 full-time and 4 part-time psychologists, 1 psychological associate, 5 psychometrists, and a number of support staff and research assistants.
 We also have 2 psychologists who are full-time faculty with Western University.
 Despite diverse services and different geographic locales, Psychology maintains its cohesion as a profession through regular meetings and rounds.

 As clinicians, we are committed to the promotion of health in its broadest sense, including the enhancement of physical, emotional, cognitive, and social well-being.
 Compassion and care, coupled with clinical innovation, are distinguishing features of our patient service.
 Integrated, comprehensive health care is emphasized through program-based management and inter-professional teamwork.